-That evening the closing ceremony for the festive was held.
+The closing ceremony for the festival was held that evening.
 A highlight being the poignant plays, dances and songs performed by Syrian children from around the country, while films from the past eight years of conflict were shown on a large screen behind them.
 It brought home how wars affect and traumatise the most innocent and vulnerable people of all, the children.